 Donating Old Cell Phones

 As we change our cell phones fairly frequently, the chances are you’ll have built up quite the back catalog of old models.
 So instead of letting them take up loads of space in your home, why not donate them?

 Many charities have now partnered up with recycling firms or phone refurbishers to make use of old phones, and up to 80% of a mobile phone can be recycled.
 They’ll even take it if it no longer works!

 Organizations such as Cell Phones for Soldiers, Phones 4 Charity and Shelter Alliance all operate mobile phone donation programs.
 In fact, as you can probably tell by the names, Cell Phones for Soldiers and Phones 4 Charity were founded upon mobile phone donations!

-Not only could your used cell phones be recycled or passed on to someone in need, but donating them in this way is also beneficial for the environment as they contain materials that can be harmful if simply thrown away.
-Instead these materials can be re-used.
+Not only could your used cell phones be recycled or passed on to someone in need, but donating them in this way is also beneficial for the environment as cell phones contain materials that can be harmful if simply thrown away.
+Instead, these materials can be re-used.

 Note, you may want to wipe your old phones first, in case they contain any personal data!

 Donating Old or Broken Jewelry